Our eco labels

 ecobau «eco 1»

 The Swiss ecobau label aims to provide architects with reliable information about environmental impacts.
 The certificate confirms an ecologically sound building product and covers significant environmental impacts.
 It qualifies the products for use in "Minergie" building projects.
-ARCHISONIC® has received the highest rating of "eco 1".
+ARCHISONIC® Felt has received the highest rating of "eco 1".

 Volatile Organic Compounds (VOC)

-ARCHISONIC® stands for a building material that improves well-being in interior spaces.
+ARCHISONIC® Felt stands for a building material that improves well-being in interior spaces.
 The central aspect is not only acoustics, but also clean ambient air.
 Our material has been tested for both French and Californian regulations and has been awarded the highest standard.

 Environmental Product Declaration